kubernetes-sigs/gateway-api/site-src/blog/2021/introducing-v1alpha2.md

 This is covered in more detail in [GEP 724](https://gateway-api.sigs.k8s.io/geps/gep-709/).

 ### Safe Cross Namespace References

+!!! info "Experimental Channel"

+    The `ReferenceGrant` resource described below is currently only included in the "Experimental" channel of Gateway API.
+For more information on release channels, refer to the [related documentation](https://gateway-api.sigs.k8s.io/concepts/versioning).

 It is quite challenging to cross namespace boundaries in a safe manner.
 With Gateway API, we had several key feature requests that required this capability.
 Most notably, forwarding traffic to backends in other namespaces and referring